-One month later: In response to this one, I decided to write a post that focuses on the brighter side of food allergies.
-If you’re needing a pick-me-up or would like to check out a list of supports, feel free to give it a read.
+One month later: In response to this post, I decided to write about the brighter side of food allergies.
+If you’re needing a pick-me-up or would like to check out a list of supports, feel free to read this.

 May is Food Allergy Awareness Month.
 It’s also Mental Health Awareness Month.
 So I decided to write about both.